KaveIO/PhiK/README.rst

 Phi_K is a practical correlation constant that works consistently between categorical, ordinal and interval variables.
 It is based on several refinements to Pearson's hypothesis test of independence of two variables.
-Essentially, the contingency test statistic of two variables is interpreted as coming from a rotated bi-variate normal distribution, where the tilt is interpreted as Phi_K.
+Essentially, the contingency test statistic of two variables is interpreted as if coming from a rotated bi-variate normal distribution, where the tilt is interpreted as Phi_K.

 The combined features of Phi_K form an advantage over existing coefficients.
 First, it works consistently between categorical, ordinal and interval variables.